MrOz59/Kalymos-updater/README.md

 python demo_app.py --updated
 ```

 This argument is used by the Kalymos Updater to signal to the main application whether the update has already occurred or if the update process was canceled.
-The application can modify this logic as needed to fit different use cases.
+You can modify this logic as needed to suit different use cases.

 ## Integration with Other Applications